lets-program-together/algorithms-data-structure-practice/11-sorting/readme.md

 | Best (Ω) | Average (Θ) | Worst (O) | Space |
 |----------|-------------|-----------|-------|
 |   Ω(n)   |   Θ(n^2)    |   O(n^2)  |  O(1) |
+Insertion Sort is really fast for collections that are almost sorted already and or collections with very few elements.
 * Iterate through the collection.
 * For each iteration at index i:
   * from index of *(i - 1)* to 0 (or visa versa):